liferay/liferay-docs/develop/tutorials/articles/06-portlets/09-automatic-single-page-applications.markdown

 there is potentially some additional maintenance as a consequence.
 In a traditional navigation scenario, every page refresh resets everything, so you don't have to worry about what's left behind.
-In a SPA scenario, however, global listeners such as `Liferay.on` or `Liferay.after` or body delegates can become problematic.
+In a SPA scenario, however, global listeners such as `Liferay.on`, `Liferay.after`, or body delegates can become problematic.
 Every time you execute these global listeners, you add yet another listener to the globally persisted `Liferay` object.
 The result is multiple invocations of those listeners.
 This can obviously cause problems if not